François Fédier: Biography

 Fédier was a student of Jean Beaufret in the 1950s and began translating the works of Martin Heidegger in 1958.
 Some controversies surrounded his translations of Heidegger.
 He became a teacher at the Lycée Pasteur in Neuilly-sur-Seine until his retirement in 2001.

-He notably taught philosophers Hadrien France-Lanord and Fabrice Midal.He has been the teacher of a new generation of philosophers, such as Hadrien France-Lanord, Philippe Arjakovsky and Fabrice Midal, who was introduced to the field of oriental meditation by the Chilean biologist Francisco Varela.
+He taught philosophers Hadrien France-Lanord and Fabrice Midal.
+Fédier also taught a new generation of philosophers, such as Hadrien France-Lanord, Philippe Arjakovsky and Fabrice Midal, who was introduced to the field of oriental meditation by the Chilean biologist Francisco Varela.
 He directed the translation, a task entrusted to him by the author himself, of the Integral Edition (Gesamtausgabe - G.A.) of Heidegger at the Gallimard Publishing House in Paris.
-In 2017 the Pontificia Universitas Lateranensis (Pontifical Lateran University) awards him an honorary medal for directing the translation of the Complete Edition of Heidegger into French, a task which, as indicated, was entrusted to him by Heidegger himself.
-On November 29, 2018, the first two volumes of his Notebooks are published by Gallimard Publishing House.
-The first (1931-1938) is translated by Fédier and the second by Pascal David.
+In 2017, the Pontificia Universitas Lateranensis (Pontifical Lateran University) awarded him an honorary medal for directing the translation of the Complete Edition of Heidegger into French.
+The task was entrusted to him by Heidegger himself.
+On November 29, 2018, the first two volumes of his Notebooks were published by Gallimard Publishing House.
+The first (1931-1938) was translated by Fédier and the second by Pascal David.